 Our core focus as Strength and Conditioning Coaches is Taha tinana: Physical Wellbeing.
 This encompasses the physical body and its growth, development, ability to move, and the ways in which we care for it.
 Our Academy athletes are fortunate to have access to support services such as nutrition, sport psychology and scientific testing.
 This creates an environment that supports and nourishes hauora: the physical, mental, emotional, social and spiritual dimensions of health.
 By nurturing all aspects of wellbeing, my team are able to deliver individualised high performance programs to Bay of Plenty’s top developing athletes.

-Jarvy's Coaching Philosophy
+Jordan's Coaching Philosophy

 Kerry's Coaching Philosophy